astronomy-commons/hipscat-import/docs/catalogs/arguments.rst

 When instantiating a pipeline, you can use the ``resume`` flag to indicate that we can resume from an earlier execution of the pipeline.

-If any resume files are found, we will only proceed if you've set the ``resume=True``.
+By default, if any resume files are found, we will restore the pipeline's previous progress.
-Otherwise, the pipeline will terminate.
+Otherwise, if you've set ``resume=False``, the pipeline will start from scratch.

 To address this, go to the temp directory you've specified and remove any intermediate files created by the previous runs of the ``hipscat-import`` pipeline.